 This exhortation from an author to his newly published book has been rattling around in my brain for some decades.
-I had thought it originated with one of the 19th-century French symbolist poets like Rimbaud or Mallarmé.
+I had thought it originated with one of the 19th-century French symbolist poets like Rimbaud or Mallarmé, because I first heard the phrase as Va, petit livre.
 I had also thought it meant that once the book was published it was thereafter on its own journey.

-But Google corrects what memory garbles.
+But a Google search of Go, little book corrects what memory garbles.
 It turns out the first instance of the “go, little book” theme is found in Book I of Sorrows by the Latin poet Ovid:

 Little book, go without me – I don’t begrudge it – to the city,